-Age of Your Door
+Age of Your Garage Door

 Your decision will depend in part on the age of your door.
 The typical garage door life expectancy is 20-25 years.
-If yours is only, say, 10 years old, you may lean toward simply repairing the panel.
+If yours is only, say, 10 years old, you may lean toward simply repairing the broken panel.
 However, unless you find a used piece for sale, you might have a hard time purchasing a single panel for an older door, since it must be similar in terms of weight and size as well as looks.
-What's more, changes in your door's appearance due to weather exposure will tend to make matching even more difficult (although painting is a possibility).
+What's more, changes in your door's appearance due to weather exposure will tend to make matching the replacement section even more difficult (although painting is a possibility).

 Cause of the Damage

 On the other hand, if the door was struck by a car, someone tried to use the automatic opener when the door was locked, or your garage was hit by a hurricane or earthquake, the damage may affect much more than the individual panel and could threaten the safety of anyone using your garage.
-Essential mechanisms including the struts, track, spring, or opener may have been compromised, even if the damage is not apparent.
-One indication of damage is difficulty closing the door though you are able to open it normally.
+Essential garage door system mechanisms including the struts, track, spring, or door opener may have been compromised, even if the damage is not apparent.
+One indication of damage is difficulty closing the door even though you are able to open it normally.

-For example, a dented garage door panel may lead to cracking, which in turn will permit water penetration and rusting.
+For example, a dented garage door panel may lead to cracking, which in turn will permit water penetration and rusting in the entire door.
 You might end up having to completely replace a neglected garage door ... and that's the best-case scenario.
 At worst, you could be putting your home at risk of burglary via the garage entrance or even endangering your family's wellbeing.